when can you access your super; should you get a personal loan

 Once approved, your super fund will process the withdrawal and transfer the funds to your account.

-What are the cons of accessing your super early?
+What are the risks of accessing your super early?

 Accessing your super early might seem like a good idea when you’re in a tough spot, but it comes with some serious downsides: